 • LangServe – deployment and serving infrastructure

 LangChain’s strength is breadth.
-It integrates with 700+ tools, APIs, and data sources.
-If your agent needs to call an external API, write to a database, trigger a webhook, or hand off to another agent, LangChain has a built-in integration or a pattern for it.
+It integrates with a large ecosystem of tools, APIs, and data sources.
+If your agent needs to call an external API, write to a database, trigger a webhook, or hand off to another agent, LangChain usually already has a documented integration or a common implementation pattern.

 LlamaIndex: Retrieval First